BiQiB7/ProjekPeluang/architecture.md

 1.  **Data Ingestion Pipeline:** An automated, daily process that fetches data from an open data source, enriches it with AI-generated tags, and stores it in the database.
 2.  **Frontend Application:** A Next.js application that provides the user interface.
 It handles the initial user profiling and displays the personalized feed.
-3.  **AI Services:** A set of services that use the OpenAI API to tag content and create user profiles.
+3.  **AI Services:** A set of services that use the Gemini API to tag content and create user profiles.

 ## Data Ingestion Strategy